 As the domestic market for corn from the biofuels industry grew, it soaked up enough surplus grain from 2000 to 2013 to balance the commodity markets and help make agriculture profitable.
 Unfortunately, since the biofuels market stopped growing in 2013, yields have continued to rise, values have declined and farm incomes have been cut in half.

-Strong biofuel markets can also help address global hunger.
+Strong biofuel and emerging bioproduct markets can also help address global hunger.
 Without growing domestic markets for increasing corn yields, the U.S. will continue to flood the global market with cheap corn.
 Cheap grain does not equate to more abundant, affordable food.
 Just the opposite.

 When markets are flooded with surplus crops that are sold below the cost of production due to farm subsidies, it depresses world prices.
 Countries that cannot afford to subsidize goods are essentially shut out of world markets, devastating their local economies.
 Traditionally, agriculture is the pillar of a developing economy because it provides food security, generates local capital and creates jobs.
 If developing countries had a profitable market for their agricultural commodities, they too could invest in infrastructure which would allow them to move beyond sub-subsistence farming and into profitable agriculture to feed their families and communities.